abondance68/ethers_api/README.md

 You have to place your own JSON RPC provider https endpoints in the .env file

-Web3 developers can learn more about the ethers Library  [here](https://https://docs.ethers.io/v5/)
+Web3 developers can learn more about the Ethers library  [here](https://https://docs.ethers.io/v5/)